TZer0/tzer0.github.io/amongus.md

 ## As a crewmate

-- Unless it is 100% certain who killed, do not vote when there are 7 people left (and two impostors).
+- Unless it is 100% certain who killed, do not vote when there are seven people left (and two impostors).
 This leaves you at 6, which means that the impostors can sabotage a couple of seconds before the meeting cooldown ends and then mash the kill-buttons for a double-kill.
 If three people vouch, it still might be worth the risk.
 Voting at four with one impostor is also dangerous and will end the game once people know how to play.
 - if you are at 5 or 6 people left with two impostors, you have to vote.
 Anything else leaves you open to a kill/double-kill victory.
 - Never lie.
 - Make sure to vote (including skip vote), else a sneaky impostor might vote just before the timer expires.